Mario Realegeno is a skater and artist from Los Angeles.

 The crew was whoever had a board on my block.
 That was the childhood crew.

-Just local kids in the apartments and houses around the neighborhood.
+Just local kids in the apartments and houses around the neighbourhood.
 Later I met my friends Abe and Ty whom I still skate with today.

 How did you meet Matt Rodriguez?